0ctobyte/procyon/README.md

 * `arch`: RISCV CPU architectural tests
 * `lsu`: Tests that stress the LSU in various ways

 Running `make` in each directory will build and run the simulation.
-For `arch` this will run a suite of rv32ui architectural tests.
+Verilator is used to convert the SystemVerilog code to SystemC code and SystemC is used to run the simulation.
+For `arch` this will run a suite of rv32ui architectural tests across multiple models of the Procyon core.
+Each model will have it's top level parameters randomized.
 The architectural tests' source code can be found at [riscv-tests](https://github.com/0ctobyte/riscv-tests) which is a submodule in this repo.
 The `riscv-tests` repo is a fork of the official [riscv-tests](https://github.com/riscv/riscv-tests) repo with some special tweaks to get the tests running on procyon.
 It's also possible to run an arbitrary free-standing bare-metal binary.
 From the `arch` directory:

 `make build-only`

 `obj_dir/Vdut <binary>`

 The above will also work from any of the other directories in the `tb` directory.

+The number of models with randomized parameters to simulate can be specified with a make variable, like so: `make NUM_MODELS=50`.
+The simulations will produce a VCD file which can be viewed by any waveform viewer.
+One such open source waveform viewer is [gtkwave](https://github.com/gtkwave/gtkwave).

 # FPGA Build